 - Diversification across asset classes: These funds invest in a mix of equities, debt, and other assets, which helps spread risk across various asset classes and reduces overall portfolio risk.

-Are there any Disadvantages of Investing in a Balanced Advantage Fund?
+Disadvantages of Investing in a Balanced Advantage Fund

-Yes, like any other investment, BAFs also come with their own set of disadvantages.
+Yes, like any other investment, balanced advantage funds also come with their own set of disadvantages.
 Some of these are:

 Want to Invest in a Stock Portfolio like a BAF?